Psychological stress: Other effects

 Studies have also shown that perceived chronic stress and the hostility associated with Type A personalities are often correlated with much higher risks of cardiovascular disease.
 This occurs because of the compromised immune system as well as the high levels of arousal in the sympathetic nervous system that occur as part of the body's physiological response to stressful events.
 However, it is possible for individuals to exhibit hardiness – a term referring to the ability to be both chronically stressed and healthy.
 Chronic stress can correlate with psychological disorders such as delusions.
 Pathological anxiety and chronic stress lead to structural degeneration and impaired functioning of the hippocampus.

 It has long been believed that negative affective states, such as feelings of anxiety and depression, could influence the pathogenesis of physical disease, which in turn, have direct effects on biological process that could result in increased risk of disease in the end.
 However, studies done by the University of Wisconsin-Madison and other places have shown this to be partly untrue; although perceived stress seems to increase the risk of reported poor health, the additional perception of stress as something harmful increases the risk even further.
 For example, when humans are under chronic stress, permanent changes in their physiological, emotional, and behavioral responses are most likely to occur.
 Such changes could lead to disease.
 Chronic stress results from stressful events that persist over a relatively long period of time, such as caring for a spouse with dementia, or results from brief focal events that continue to be experienced as overwhelming even long after they are over, such as experiencing a sexual assault.

 Experiments show that when healthy human individuals are exposed to acute laboratory stressors, they show an adaptive enhancement of some markers of natural immunity but a general suppression of functions of specific immunity.
 By comparison, when healthy human individuals are exposed to real-life chronic stress, this stress is associated with a biphasic immune response where partial suppression of cellular and humoral function coincides with low-grade, nonspecific inflammation.

 Even though psychological stress is often connected with illness or disease, most healthy individuals can still remain disease-free after confronting chronic stressful events.
 Also, people who do not believe that stress will affect their health do not have an increased risk of illness, disease, or death.
 This suggests that there are individual differences in vulnerability to the potential pathogenic effects of stress; individual differences in vulnerability arise due to both genetic and psychological factors.
 In addition, the age at which the stress is experienced can dictate its effect on health.
 Research suggests chronic stress at a young age can have lifelong impacts on the biological, psychological, and behavioral responses to stress later in life.

 Social impact

 Communication

-When someone is stressed, many challenges can arise; a recognized challenge being communication difficulties.
+When someone is stressed, many challenges can arise; a recognised challenge being communication difficulties.
 Here are some examples of how stress can hinder communication.

 The cultures of the world generally fall into two categories; individualistic and collectivistic.